storybookjs/react-native/CONTRIBUTING.md

 -   Unreproducible issues should be closed if it's not possible to reproduce them (if the reporter drops offline, it is reasonable to wait 2 weeks before closing).

--   `bug`s should be labeled `merged` when merged, and be closed when the issue is fixed and released.
+-   `bug`s should be labelled `merged` when merged, and be closed when the issue is fixed and released.

--   `feature`s, `maintenance`s, `greenkeeper`s should be labeled `merged` when merged, and closed when released or if the feature is deemed not appropriate.
+-   `feature`s, `maintenance`s, `greenkeeper`s should be labelled `merged` when merged, and closed when released or if the feature is deemed not appropriate.

 -   `question / support`s should be closed when the question has been answered.
 If the questioner drops offline, a reasonable period to wait is two weeks.